ngsankha/pldi-19-artifact/README.md

 The VM includes CompRDL, the library comp types used for type checking, and the six apps type checked in our benchmarks.

-CompRDL can be found in the directory FILL IN HERE.
+CompRDL can be found in the directory `~/rdl/`.
 CompRDL includes within it the comp types we wrote for Ruby's core libraries (corresponding to Table 1 in the paper).
-The Array types can be found in /lib/types/core/array.rb, The Hash types can be found in /lib/types/core/hash.rb, the Integer types can be found in /lib/types/core/integer.rb, the Float types in /lib/types/core/float.rb, and the String types in /lib/types/core/string.rb.
+The Array types can be found in `~/rdl/lib/types/core/array.rb`, The Hash types can be found in `~/rdl/lib/types/core/hash.rb`, the Integer types can be found in `~/rdl/lib/types/core/integer.rb`, the Float types in `~/rdl/lib/types/core/float.rb`, and the String types in `~/rdl/lib/types/core/string.rb`.

 The comp types for database query libraries can be found in a separate directory.
 The comp types for ActiveRecord can be found in FILL IN HERE, and the comp types for Sequel can be found in.

 Finally, you can find the type checked versions of the six apps used in our evaluations in Section 5 in the following directories:

-* Discourse:
+* Discourse: `~/discourse-typecheck/`
-* Journey:
+* Journey: `~/journey/`
-* Code.org:
+* Code.org: `~/code-dot-org/`
 * Huginn:
 * Wikipedia:
 * Twitter: